hugue93/credit-jambo-admin/frontend/README.md

 - Use the same Firebase project for consistent messaging.

 ## Database access
 - Firestore access is restricted.
-If you need database access for testing, send your Google account email to the maintainer so permissions can be granted in Firebase/IAM.
+If you need database access for testing, send your Google account email to the to the Developer so permissions can be granted in Firebase/IAM.

 ## Troubleshooting
 - No permission prompt: check site settings (lock icon ▶ Site settings ▶ Notifications ▶ Allow).